zhenjiao/openlocTest/loc/zh-CN/articles/python-how-to-install.md

 Using Git deployment, you can develop a Python web application and publish it to an Azure Website from any operating system.
 When you push your repository to Azure, it will automatically create a virtual environment and pip install your required packages.

-For more information on developing and publishing Azure Websites, see the tutorials for [Creating Websites with Django][], [Creating Websites with Bottle][] 和 [Creating Websites with Flask][].
+For more information on developing and publishing Azure Websites, see the tutorials for [Creating Websites with Django][], [Creating Websites with Bottle][] and [Creating Websites with Flask][].
 For more general information on using any WSGI compliant framework, see [Configuring Python with Azure Websites][].

 ## Additional Software and Resources: